Deco&Design

 Retro furniture

 Retro furniture is the furniture of grandparents and parents.
-It's the furniture we grew up with and associate with our memories and childhood experiences.
-It does not represent a particular style or period.
+It is the furniture we grew up with and associate with our memories and childhood experiences.
+It doesn't represent a particular style or period.
 You know those CDs that say "Oldies but goldies"?
 So is retro furniture.
-It's the furniture of our past.
+It's furniture from each one of our past.

-It's hard to draw a clear line between retro and vintage furniture.
-There are pieces you can put in both categories.
+Between retro and vintage furniture it's hard to draw a clear line.
+There are pieces that fall into both categories.
 The difference is that retro furniture is about memories.
-We choose it because we have lived with it and have nostalgia for our childhood or youth, because we miss our parents or grandparents.
+We will choose it because we have lived with it and are nostalgic for our childhood or youth, because we miss our parents or grandparents.

-Not belonging to a particular style and without value given by design or period, retro furniture is the kind you find in second-hand shops or flea markets.
+With no particular style, design or period value, retro furniture is what you find in second-hand shops or flea markets.
 We and our memories give value to this furniture.

 old furniture